LaxarJS/laxar/docs/concepts.md

   * _controls_ which are used by the widgets to provide advanced user interface functionality, such as those provided by _LaxarJS UiKit_
   * _libraries_ used by widgets and activities, such as _moment.js_, _jQuery_, and _LaxarJS Patterns_.

-The following two sections first explain the primary application components, and than the underlying secondary components.
+The following two sections first explain the primary application components, and then the underlying secondary components.

 ## Primary Application Parts